Kazakhs: Music

 One of the most commonly used traditional musical instruments of the Kazakhs is the dombra, a plucked lute with two strings.
 It is often used to accompany solo or group singing.
 Another popular instrument is kobyz, a bow instrument played on the knees.
 Along with other instruments, both instruments play a key role in the traditional Kazakh orchestra.
 A notable composer is Kurmangazy, who lived in the 19th century.
 After studying in Moscow, Gaziza Zhubanova became the first woman classical composer in Kazakhstan, whose compositions reflect Kazakh history and folklore.
 A notable singer of the Soviet epoch is Roza Rymbaeva, she was a star of the trans-Soviet-Union scale.
 A notable Kazakh rock band is Urker, performing in the genre of ethno-rock, which synthesises rock music with the traditional Kazakh music.

 Notable Kazakhs

+Kazakhs in philately

+In 1933, the Soviet Union issued an ethnographic postage stamp series titled "Peoples of the USSR".
+One of the stamps in the series was dedicated to the Kazakh people.